How to Make a Loyalty App

 For greater user engagement, you might give rewards for upgrading the tier.
-It can be anything from points to coupons and unique in-app gifts (avatars, emojis, etc.).
+It can be anything from points to coupons to unique in-app gifts (avatars, emojis, etc.).

-In terms of the development process, your Tech Partners most likely can take it up — third-party providers or APIs are optional here.
+In terms of the development process, your Tech Partners can most likely take that up; third-party providers or APIs are optional here.

 # 5: Leaderboards 📄

-Leaderboards are another great way to keep users engaged and create a feeling of the need to be, roughly speaking, more loyal than the others.
+Leaderboards are another great way to keep users engaged and create a feeling of “the need to be more loyal than others.”

 Naturally, you can offer incentives and benefits for those who are at the top to keep customers motivated and engaged.

-But here’s the thing.
-It can be somewhat unfair that newbies would be on the same list with regulars who are using your products/services for several months.
+However, here’s the thing.
+It would be somewhat unfair if newbies landed on the same list as regulars who have been using your products/services for several months.

-So, what we suggest you can do is make several leaderboards for each group of customers divided by the time they joined your app.
-Per se, it can be:
+So, what we suggest you is to make several leaderboards for each separate group of customers based on the time they joined your app.
+For example, that’s what the different leaderboards can be: